-It is important that any staff who will be responsible for supervising students (regulated activity) have a current (last three years) enhanced DBS check.
-Please check that this is the case, either on GEMs (if an AMSP associate) or their employer.
+It is important that any staff who will be responsible for supervising students (regulated activity) have a current (last three years) enhanced DBS check and safeguarding training.

 Organisers of events for teachers should also consider whether they need to complete a risk assessment.
 It is recommended that they do so and should always ask about dietary and medical requirements; it is also possible that some adults will have disabilities or other needs that need to be taken into consideration when planning events.